johnkerl/miller/docs6/reference-verbs.rst

     $ mlr unsparsify --help
     Usage: mlr unsparsify [options]
     Prints records with the union of field names over all input records.
     For field names absent in a given record but present in others, fills in a value.
-Without -f, this verb retains all input before producing any output.
+This verb retains all input before producing any output.
     Options:
     --fill-with {filler string}  What to fill absent fields with.
 Defaults to the empty string.
     -f {a,b,c} Specify field names to be operated on.
 Any other fields won't be modified, and operation will be streaming.
+    -h|--help  Show this message.
     Example: if the input is two records, one being 'a=1,b=2' and the other being 'b=3,c=4', then the output is the two records 'a=1,b=2,c=' and 'a=,b=3,c=4'.